Estimate Time6 min

 Key takeaways

-Another idea: Have cash back earned on your credit card swept into your emergency savings account.
+Another simple boost: Consider directing credit card rewards into your emergency savings account to help build your cushion.
 One option to consider is the Fidelity® Rewards Visa Signature® Credit Card.

-• Decide on a strategy for paying off debt.
-If you have more than one credit card debt or loan, it can be a good idea to aggressively pay down one debt at a time while making the minimum required payment on your other loans.
-Starting with the highest-rate debt first and focusing your efforts there is the most efficient way to tackle multiple loans.
+• Choose a strategy for paying off debt.
+If you have more than one credit card debt or loan, it can be a good idea to aggressively pay down one debt at a time while making the minimum required payments on your other loans.
+Starting with the highest-interest-rate debt first is typically the most efficient way to tackle multiple loans.

 Fidelity’s free planning tools can help you monitor your financial information in one place.
 Track your net worth, income, expenses, and your investments in one spot—all for free.

-Read Viewpoints on Fidelity.com: 5 steps to take control of your finances and How to balance debt, saving, and investing
+Read Viewpoints: 7 steps to take control of your finances and How to balance debt, saving, and investing

-If you don’t have a workplace savings plan, consider contributing to an IRA.
-Read Viewpoints on Fidelity.com: 3 reasons to contribute to an IRA
+If you don’t have a workplace savings plan, contributing to an IRA can be another way to build retirement savings and stay on track.
+Read Viewpoints: 3 reasons to contribute to an IRA

-It could make sense to review your investment mix (e.g., stocks, bonds, and short-term investments) and confirm that it is aligned to your investment time frame, financial needs, and comfort with risk.
+Midyear can be a good time to review your investment mix (e.g., stocks, bonds, and short-term investments) and confirm that it still aligns with your investment time frame, financial needs, and comfort with risk.
+What felt right 12 months ago may now carry more risk—or less—than you intended.

-Read Viewpoints on Fidelity.com: How to start investing and Give your portfolio a checkup
+Read Viewpoints: How to start investing and Give your portfolio a checkup

 Saved some money?
 Now put it to work.